FORCE-$\alpha$ Numerical Fluxes within the Arbitrary High Order Semidiscrete WENO-DeC Framework: A Competitive Alternative to Upwind Fluxes: Numerical results

 \subsection{One--dimensional tests}

-We start with a smooth test from~\cite{toro2005tvd}, involving the advection of a smooth density profile in Section~\ref{sec:Euler_1d_smooth_advection}.
-We continue, in Section~\ref{sec:Euler_1d_RP}, with five Riemann problems from~\cite{ToroBook}, specifically designed to test the robustness of numerical methods.
-Finally, we consider the shock--turbulence interaction problem from~\cite{titarev2004finite}, which is a modification of the original test introduced in~\cite{shu1989efficient}.
+We start with a smooth test from~\cite{toro2005tvd}, involving the advection of a smooth density profile in Section~\ref{sec:Euler_1d_smooth_advection}. \RIIcolor{We continue, in Section~\ref{sec:Euler_1d_shock_turbulence}, with the shock--turbulence interaction problem from~\cite{titarev2004finite}, which is a modification of the original test introduced in~\cite{shu1989efficient}.
+Finally, we consider some Riemann problems from~\cite{ToroBook}, specifically designed to test the robustness of numerical methods.}